 Critical Illness Leave Ontario

-Employees can take up to 37 unpaid weeks to care for a critically ill minor child or up to 17 weeks for a critically ill adult family member.
+Employees can take up to 37 unpaid weeks to care for a critically ill minor child or up to 17 weeks for a critically ill adult family member, within a 52-week period.
+Can be taken in part weeks or consecutive weeks.

 Eligibility: Available to all employees after 6 consecutive months of employment.